KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 The lattice does not command agreement.
 It invites recognition — that every register of awareness is genuine, that every tradition's contribution is needed, and that the full architecture of awareness is vaster and more precisely structured than any single vantage can perceive.

-Unity through diversity.
+Coherence through diversity.
 The One and the Many.

 Not by force — but by coherence.